YanYuHongChen/Tracer-Editor/README.md

 However the editor code is independent of the renderer which makes it may be used in other code.

+The editor is based on dear imgui and contains so many basic functions but the code is some messy.
+It still works in progress.

 # Editor

 ![](https://github.com/wubugui/FXXKTracer/raw/master/pic/editor1.png)